Written by Greg Whitt Sunday, 23 January 2011 00:00

 To hold your date, I require a 50% deposit.
 Deposits are non-refundable but are fully transferable should you need to reschedule.
 Once I have received your check, I will reserve your date on my calendar.
 The balance is due on the date of your event.

 Choose a location for your drum circle that allows plenty of time for set up.
 Allow an hour before the event starts and an hour after to make sure we have time to load in and repack the drums.
 Ideal spaces are carpeted to help absorb the sound.
 Multi-purpose rooms are great for this.
 Super-sized rooms with hard surfaces (like gymnasiums) are least preferred but still do-able.
 Weather permitting, outside is okay as long as the space is flat and the ground is dry.

 In the space you choose you will need to have chairs WITHOUT arms for everyone.
-Below is a picture of just how they need to be set up for a large group.
+To the right is a picture of just how they need to be set up for a large group.
 For groups of thirty or less, one large circle is fine, but larger groups need to be arranged in two or more concentric circles.
-In this configuration, the center circle space only needs be ten to fifteen feet across.
+In this configuration, the center circle space only needs be ten feet across.
 Please pass this information and the picture to the person at your facility who is in charge of setting up this sort of thing.
 I'll make any necessary adjustments when I arrive.

 Bigger is Better: Make sure the space you choose has enough room to set up the circle and to maneuver in, through, and around it.
 Sometimes we have so much fun we even want to get up and dance.
 Having elbow room is so much better than having everyone crammed in to a small space!